Wuthering Heights Meets Indian Country.

 Set against the vibrant backdrop of post-relocation-era Los Angeles, Native Brush Strokes is a resonant literary novel exploring identity, belonging, and self discovery through a dark love story grounded in contemporary Native American experience.

-Antoinette Godin is a debut novelist based in Tacoma, Washington.
-She is an enrolled member of the Minnesota Chippewa Tribe and a UCLA Law graduate who has practiced tribal law for over three decades.
+Antoinette Godin is a debut novelist based in Tacoma, Washington, who explores themes of Native American identity in her work.
+An enrolled member of the Minnesota Chippewa Tribe and a UCLA Law graduate, she has practiced tribal law for over three decades.
+Antoinette is also a proud finalist in the 2026 Next Generation Indie Book Awards (BIPOC), and the 2026 American Legacy Book Awards (ALBA), where her novel, 'Native Brush Strokes,' has garnered national attention.

 "Through vivid, fast-paced storytelling, the novel explores the personal and cultural struggles of a Native artist, offering an authentic glimpse into the era that spans three decades of social landscape.
 A must read!"